Benefits Overview

 State and School Employees’ Health and Life Insurance Plan

 The State Health Plan offers two options: Base Coverage (high deductible health plan) and Select Coverage.
 Some differences in these options are monthly premiums, calendar year deductibles, maximum out-of-pocket costs, and pharmacy deductibles.
-For complete information about the Plan, visit the DFA Know Your Benefits website.
+For complete information about the Plan, visit the MS Department of Finance and Administration (DFA) Know Your Benefits website.

 • Legacy Employees – All current employees hired prior to January 1, 2006 OR new employees hired on or after January 1, 2006 who have been employed full-time by any State of Mississippi agency covered by the Plan (such as a community/junior college, public library, public school district, other State agency or university).